MASSIVE (software): History

 Massive was originally developed in Wellington, New Zealand.
 Peter Jackson, the director of the Lord of the Rings films (2001–2003), required software that allowed armies of hundreds of thousands of soldiers to fight, a problem that had not been solved in film-making before.
 Stephen Regelous created Massive to allow Wētā FX to generate many of the award-winning visual effects, particularly the battle sequences, for the Lord of the Rings films.
 Since then, it has developed into a complete product and has been licensed by a number of other visual effects houses.

-Significant Examples
+Examples

 Massive has been used in many productions, both commercials and feature-length films, small-scale and large.